Beyond halo mass: quenching galaxy mass assembly at the edge of filaments: Understanding galaxy quenching near filaments

 Interestingly, we also found a decrease of gas spin in the core of haloes (\textit{bottom rightmost} panels of Fig.~\ref{fig:AGN_z2_OffFil_rhodfil_rhogas_jgas}) when their distance to filaments decreases.
 Such decrease of the spin parameter in the core of haloes seems associated with stalled gas and angular momentum transfer from outer to inner regions of the haloes (due to the large spin parameter in outer haloes).
 It is also connected to increased gas dispersion, which could be the cause of a compaction of the stellar distribution as suggested in the scenario of wet compaction \citep{Zolotovetal2015,tacchella16}.

 We therefore finally measure the compactness of the stellar distribution as a function of environment.
 The stellar compactness is estimated from the stellar density in a sphere of 0.02$\times R_{\rm h,vir}$ around the galaxy center\footnote{We cannot probe smaller scales than this because of the {\sc Horizon-AGN} mass resolution limit.
 We checked that nearly all of our sample galaxies have at least 10 stellar particles within this small sphere.
 The number of such galaxies drops dramatically for smaller spheres.}, divided by the stellar density at the edge of the galaxy ($\sim0.2\times R_{\rm h,vir}$).
 The \textit{left} panel of Fig.~\ref{fig:AGN_z2_OffFill_rhodfil_rhost} displays the stellar compactness residual ($\Delta_{\rho_{\rm st,0.02}/\rho_{\rm st,0.2}}$) as functions of local density and distance to filaments.
-While there is almost no dependency of stellar compactness residual on local density, we found that galaxies at smaller distances to filaments than $d_{\rm char}$ tend to be more concentrated than those further away, which is also illustrated in the \textit{right} panel of Fig.~\ref{fig:AGN_z2_OffFill_rhodfil_rhost} for the same subsamples as used in Fig.~\ref{fig:profile}.
+While there is almost no dependency of stellar compactness residual on local density, we found that galaxies at smaller distances to filaments than $d_{\rm char}$ tend to be more concentrated than those further away, which is also illustrated in the \textit{right} panel of Fig.~\ref{fig:AGN_z2_OffFill_rhodfil_rhost} for the same subsamples as used in Fig.~\ref{fig:profile} \footnote{Please note the large error bars for the stellar density profile of the close sample in the \textit{right} panel of Fig.~\ref{fig:AGN_z2_OffFill_rhodfil_rhost}, which is inevitable due to the small statistics used to build the profile and possibly large scatters in the sample.
+Nevertheless, the tendency of having a more compact stellar distribution closer to filaments is clearly visible in the mean trend in the \text{left sub-panel} of the \textit{left} panel.}.
 Such compaction or bulge formation of the stellar distribution might happen prior to or simultaneously with the quenching of star formation and the flattening of the gas density profile in the CGM.
 This will be further discussed in the next section.